Climate change adaptation: Limits to adaptation

 People have always adapted to climate change.
 Some community coping strategies already exist.
 Examples include changing sowing times or adopting new water-saving techniques.
 Traditional knowledge and coping strategies must be maintained and strengthened.
 If not there is a risk of weakening adaptive capacity as local knowledge of the environment is lost.
 Strengthening these local techniques and building upon them also makes the adoption of adaptation strategies more likely.
 This is because it creates more community ownership and involvement in the process.
 In many cases this will not be enough to adapt to new conditions.
 These may be outside the range of those previously experienced, and new techniques will be necessary.

 The incremental adaptations become insufficient as the vulnerabilities and risks of climate change increase.
 This creates a need for transformational adaptations which are much larger and costlier.
 Current development efforts increasingly focus on community-based climate change adaptation.
 They seek to enhance local knowledge, participation and ownership of adaptation strategies.

 The IPCC Sixth Assessment Report in 2022 put considerable emphasis on adaptation limits.
 It makes a distinction between soft and hard adaptation limits.
 The report stated that some human and natural systems already reached "soft adaptation limits" including human systems in Australia, Small Islands, America, Africa and Europe and some natural systems reach even the "hard adaptation limits" like part of corals, wetland, rainforests, ecosystems in polar and mountain regions.
 If the temperature rise will reach 1.5 °C additional ecosystems and human systems will reach hard adaptation limits, including regions depending on glaciers and snow water and small islands.
 At 2 °C temperature rise, soft limits will be reached by many staple crops in many areas while at 3 °C hard limits will be reached by parts of Europe.

-A 2025 study found that private-sector adaptation strategies in both developed and developing countries face deep-rooted structural barriers — including governance weaknesses, exclusion, and inequality — which limit the long-term sustainability of climate adaptation efforts.